French Gothic architecture: Military architecture

 Castles were surrounded by deep moats, spanned by a single drawbridge.
 The entrance was also protected by a portcullis, which could be opened and closed.
 The walls at the bottom were often sloping, and protected with earthen barriers.
-One good surviving example is the Château de Dourdan in the Seine-et-Marne department, near Nemours.
+A surviving example is the Château de Dourdan in the Seine-et-Marne department, near Nemours.

 After the end of the Hundred Years' War (1337–1453), with improvements in artillery, the castles lost most of their military importance.
 They remained as symbols of the rank of their noble occupants; the narrowing openings in the walls were often widened into the windows of bedchambers and ceremonial halls.
 The tower of the Chateau of Vincennes became a royal residence.

 In the 19th century, portions of the Gothic walls and towers of the Cité de Carcassonne were restored, with some modification, by Eugène Viollet-le-Duc.
 He also rebuilt the Château de Pierrefonds (1393–1407), an unfinished medieval castle, making it into a neo-Gothic residence for Napoleon III.
 This project was incomplete when Napoleon III was overthrown in 1870, but can be visited today.